Quantum convolutional channels and multiparameter families of 2-unitary matrices: Coherification of multi stochastic permutation tensors

 \section{Coherification of multi stochastic permutation tensors}

 In this Appendix, we generalize the construction of optimal coherifications from~\cite{bistron2023tristochastic} for multi-stochastic permutation tensor.
-Following ref. ~\cite{bistron2023tristochastic} a coherification is considered to be 'optimal' if the norm-2 coherence achieves its maximal value.
-This measure quantifies the average contribution of the non-diagonal entries of the dynamical matrix $D$,
+The obtained results let us establish multipartite convolutional channels as generalization of convolutional channels.
+Following ref. \cite{bistron2023tristochastic, Korzekwa_coch} a coherification is considered to be 'optimal' if the norm-2 coherence achieves its maximal value.
+This measure quantifies the average contribution of the non-diagonal entries of the dynamical matrix $D$ \cite{Korzekwa_coch},

 Here $\Phi_D$ is a given coherification of a tristochastic tensor $A$, $\lambda_{D,\mu}$ are eigenvalues of dynamical matrix $D_A$ and $\lambda_{D_{T,\text{diag}},\mu}$ are eigenvalues of the dynamical matrix of diagonal coherification $D_{A,\text{diag}}$ without any non-diagonal terms.